-Offset Changes you make to the offset of a programmable puncture guide or brachy matrix wi changes affect ALL programmable puncture guides and brachy matrices.
-This could lead to I incorrect puncture lines or matrix positions for a different guide than the one you wante to change. l
+Offset changes WARNING P-w3 Changes you make to the offset of a programmable puncture guide or brachy matrix will affect ALL programmable puncture guides and brachy matrices.
+This could lead to incorrect puncture lines or matrix positions for a different guide than the one you wanted to change.